keokilee/makahiki/README.md

-# README.markdown
+# README.md

 ## Introduction

 This README describes how to set up your computer for developing the [Pinax implementation](http://github.com/keokilee/makahiki) of the [Kukui Cup](http://code.google.com/p/kukui-cup/).
 Most of the content can be found in the [Pinax documentation](http://pinaxproject.com/docs/0.7/install.html) and the [Django CAS](http://code.google.com/p/django-cas/) project page.

 ## Prerequisites
 * [Python](http://www.python.org/download/) 2.5 or higher (but not Python 3).
-On Windows machines, it is recommended that you use the 32 bit version, as using 64 bit seems to have issues.
+On Windows machines, it is recommended that you use the 32 bit version, as using the 64 bit version appears to have issues.
 Verify that you have it installed by typing `python` at the command prompt.
 The interpreter should launch.
 Close the interpreter by typing `exit()`.
 * If on Mac OS X, make sure that the Apple Developer Tools are installed (which is bundled with XCode).
 You can either get this from your Mac's install DVD or from Apple's [site](http://developer.apple.com/technologies/xcode.html).
 Note that you need an Apple developer account (which is free) to download from Apple.
 * [Python Imaging Library](http://www.pythonware.com/products/pil/) (PIL).